potatolain/nerdy-nights-mirror/README.md

 Note that the scraper is extremely quick-and-dirty...
 I tried to comment throughout, but it's very custom-build for this use case.
 Hopefully this helps someone, or it at least gives a place to fix things that are missing.

+## Why?

+The internet is a surprisingly fragile thing.
+Tomorrow, any site you visit could go offline, and it's possible that there won't be backups.
+We have sites like <a href="https://web.archive.org">archive.org</a> that help us preserve some of this history, but they aren't perfect, and things are often lost.

+Recently, some of the files for the audio tutorials were lost, and aren't on archive.org.
+Thankfully some people in the community had saved those files, so they still exist.
+This site is meant as an archive of this information, in case something happens to either NintendoAge, or the sites hosting any of the linked files.
+It also doubles as a downloadable version, in case people want to use this information while not connected to the internet.

 ## Starting up